 Thus the Reformation era only established more firmly than ever the doctrine of the Incarnate Person, in the perfect but unfathomable union of His two natures, the One Object of faith.
-Disputes there were as to the distinction between the active and passive righteousness, one result of which was that many supposed the God-man to owe no obedience on His own account, in virtue of the communicatio idiomatum, and therefore that His superfluous merits were available for the believer.
+Disputes there were on many points connecting the indivisible hypostatic union with the atonement.
+For instance, the distinction between the active and passive righteousness of the God-man was pressed by many so far as to divide the sacrificial obedience, and make His vicarious holiness as well as passion meritorious for the believer.
 This error was not, however, confined to the Lutherans; it was bound up with the Calvinistic faith, while only a perversion of the Lutheran.
-But, apart from this error, it was the glory of the middle of the sixteenth century to unite all the Reformed communions in a glorious confession of the Object of faith, the whole, undivided, and indivisible Person of Jesus Christ, whose work, like Himself, is one, and who is in both the Object of faith to man.
-The essentials of the ancient creeds were reproduced in the article De Filio Dei of the Augsburg Confession, which we quote here, because at the time when it was framed it perhaps expressed on this point the faith of a larger proportion of Christendom than any other article.
+But, apart from this error, it was the glory of the middle of the sixteenth century to unite all the Reformed communions in a glorious confession of the Object of faith, the whole, undivided, and indivisible Person of Jesus Christ, whose work, like Himself, is one, and who is in both the Object of The essentials of the ancient creeds were faith to man. reproduced in the article De Filio Dei of the Augsburg Confession, which we quote here, because at the time when it was framed it perhaps expressed on this point the faith of a larger proportion of Christendom than any other article.
 The same truths, encumbered and disfigured, were found in the creeds of Eastern and Western communions; but these words expressed the truth, and the pure truth, that had descended from antiquity.
-Socinianism was not as yet known, and the Lutheran, and Reformed, and Anglican confessions joined in this faith:
+Socinianism was not as yet known, and the Lutheran, and Reformed, and Anglican Confessions joined in this faith:

-"Item docent, quod Verbum, hoc est Filius Dei, assumpserit humanam naturam in utero beatæ Mariæ Virginis, ut sint duæ naturæ, divina et humana, in unitate personæ inseparabiliter conjunctæ, unus Christus, vere Dcus, et vere Homo, natus ex Virgine Maria, vere passus, crucifixus, mortuus et sepultus, ut reconciliaret nobis Patrem, et hostia esset non tantum pro culpå originis, sed etiam pro omnibus actualibus hominum peccatis."
+"Item docent, quod Verbum, hoc est Filius Dei, assumpserit humanam naturam in utero beatæ Mariæ Virginis, ut sint duæ naturæ, divina et humana, in unitate personæ inseparabiliter conjunctæ, unus Christus, vere Deus, et vere Homo, natus ex Virgine Mariâ, vere passus, crucifixus, mortuus et sepultus, ut reconciliaret nobis Patrem, et hostia esset non tantum pro culpá originis, sed ctiam pro omnibus actualibus hominum peccatis."

 The second Article of the Church of England is based upon this, but somewhat strengthens it, especially in the simultaneous original Latin.
-There we read, "In utero beater Virginis, ex illius substantiá naturam humanam assumsit."
+There we read, "In utero beatæ Virginis, ex illius substantiâ naturam humanam assumpsit."
 But the English Article, which was the faith of the whole empire at one time on this central doctrine, ought to be familiar to all:

-"The Son, which is the Word of the Father, begotten from everlasting of the Father, the very and eternal God, and of one substance with the Father, took man's nature in the womb of the blessed Virgin, of her substance; so that two whole and perfect natures, that is to say the Godhead and manhood, were joined together in one Person never to be divided, whereof is one Christ very God and very man; who truly suffered, was crucified, dead, and buried, to reconcile His Father to us, and to be a sacrifice not only for original guilt, but also for actual sins of men."
+"The Son, which is the Word of the Father, begotten from everlasting of the Father, the very and eternal God, and of one substance with the Father, took man's nature in the womb of the blessed Virgin, of her substance; so that two whole and perfect natures, that is to say the Godhead and manhood, were joined together in one Person never to be divided, whereof is one Christ very God and very man; who truly suffered, was crucified, dead, and buried, to reconcile His Father to us, and to be a sacrifice not only for orginal guilt, but also for all actual sins of men."